mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

+Great!
 Having covered [filters](#filters-where-vs-having), [if-then logic](#if-then-case-when--coalesce), [set operators](#set-operators-union-intersect-and-except), and [array functions](#array-functions), let's now move on to constructing more advanced queries.

 ## Advanced queries

 ### Self joins
 Occasionally, we may want to join our table _with itself_ to get the data we need.
-One common example is [the "manager" problem](https://www.postgresqltutorial.com/postgresql-self-join/), which we'll rephrase as the "best friend" problem.
-The idea is that if rows in a table contain values pointing to _other_ rows in the table (such as IDs), then we can join the table on itself to get additional data corresponding to those values.
+One common example is [the "manager" problem](https://www.postgresqltutorial.com/postgresql-self-join/), which we'll rephrase here as the "best friend" problem.
+The idea is that if rows in a table contain values pointing to _other_ rows in the table (such as IDs), then we can join the table _to itself_ to get additional data corresponding to those values.

 Let's start by adding and then populating a `best_friend_id` column to our `students` table.